 In "Swan Song", Padalecki plays both Lucifer while he's possessing Sam's body, and Sam himself.
 The two hold a conversation through a mirror.

-Misha Collins' Castiel role was only supposed to last for six episodes in season 4, reportedly leaving Anna to fill in as the Winchesters' angelic advisor.
-But positive fan reaction not only bought him more screentime and A Day in the Limelight that season, but the character was promoted to the main cast the following season and has remained a major character ever since.
+Misha Collins' Castiel role was only supposed to last for six episodes in season 4, reportedly leaving Anna to fill in as the Winchesters' angelic adviser.
+But positive fan reaction not only brought him more screentime and A Day in the Limelight that season, but the character was promoted to the main cast the following season and has remained a major character ever since.

-Lenore from "Bloodlust" was supposed to have Meg's role in "Caged Heat"—teaming up with the Winchesters to find and kill Crowley, which makes sense considering he was hunting her kind down for Purgatory—but Amber Benson couldn't appear so her part had to be rewritten so that Meg and her merry gang of Lucifer loyalists appeared instead.
+Lenore from "Bloodlust" was supposed to have Meg's role in "Caged Heat"—teaming up with the Winchesters to find and kill Crowley, which makes sense, considering he was hunting her kind down for Purgatory—but Amber Benson couldn't appear, so her part had to be rewritten and Meg and her merry gang of Lucifer loyalists appeared instead.

 The biggest of them all: had season 3 gotten a full 22 episodes, Sam would have discovered a way to save Dean from his deal, and the entire angel mythology never would have come into the show.